All Episodes

 What have they done?

-I'll tell you what the mission of the Environmental Protection Agency is.
+I'll tell you what the mission of the Environmental Protection Agency is, from their own website, is to protect human health and the environment.

 The budget and its purpose.

-The fiscal year 2011 budget request supports the administration's commitment commitment to ensure that all Americans are protected from significant risks to human health and the environment where they live, learn, and work.
+The fiscal year 2011 budget request supports the administration's commitment to ensure that all Americans are protected from significant risks to human health and the environment where they live, learn, and work.

 The EPA will carry out its mission based on the core values of science, transparency, and the rule of law to address the complex, interrelated, multidisciplinary challenges to environmental protection today.

-The EPA fiscal year 2011 budget requests 10.02 billion in discretionary budget authority.
+The EPA fiscal year 2011 budget requests $10.02 billion in discretionary budget authority.

 This request will support EPA's efforts to focus on developing common sense steps toward clean air, addressing climate change, protecting our nation's waters, cleaning up communities and ecosystems, strengthening EPA's scientific and enforcement capabilities.

-This budget is also includes actions to improve EPA's internal operations to deliver environmental results for the American people.
+This budget also includes actions to improve EPA's internal operations to deliver environmental results for the American people.

 Okay, so that's the mission statement.